AccelerationConsortium/ac-microcourses/docs/index.md

 ## 🎓 Microcourses

-The *Autonomous Systems for Discovery* certificate consists of five core microcourses:
+The *Autonomous Systems for Discovery* certificate consists of five core microcourses and corresponding learning outcomes:

 > 💡 Building a "Hello World" for self-driving labs<br>
 > 📈 Data science for self-driving labs<br>